rotki/rotki/docs/api.rst

       Content-Type: application/json

       {
-        "validators": [
+        "validators": [1, 23423, 3233]
-          {
-            "validator_index": 1,
-            "public_key": "abcd"
       }
-        ]
-      }

-   :reqjson list[object] validators: A list of eth2 validators to delete.
+   :reqjson list[int] validators: A list of indices of eth2 validators to delete
-   :reqjsonarr int[optional] validator_index: An optional integer representing the validator index of the validator to track.
-If this is not given then the pulic key of the validator has to be given!
-   :reqjsonarr string[optional] public_key: An optional string representing the hexadecimal string of the public key of the validator to track.
-If this is not given the the validator index has to be given!

    **Example Response**: